awsdocs/amazon-chime-sdk-developer-guide/doc_source/call-from-backend.md

         ...
     ],
     "Resource": [
-        "arn:aws:chime:region:AWS_ACCOUNT_ID:app-instance/APP_INSTANCE_ID/user/backend_worker",
+        "arn:aws:chime:region:aws_account_id:app-instance/app_instance_id/user/backend_worker",
-        "arn:aws:chime:region:AWS_ACCOUNT_ID:app-instance/APP_INSTANCE_ID/channel/*"
+        "arn:aws:chime:region:aws_account_id:app-instance/app_instance_id/channel/*"
     ]
 }
 ```

 Note the `AppInstanceUser` ARN and channel ARN in the `Resource` section\.
 This IAM policy example grants the backend service permission to make API calls as the user with the ID of "backend\-worker\."
-If you want your backend service to be able to make calls for the people who use your app, change the `APP_INSTANCE_USER_ARN` to `arn:aws:chime:region:AWS_ACCOUNT_ID:app-instance/APP_INSTANCE_ID/user/*`\.
+If you want your backend service to be able to make calls for the people who use your app, change the `app_instance_user_arn` to `arn:aws:chime:region:aws_account_id:app-instance/app_instance_id/user/*`\.

 ## Understanding implicit API authorization<a name="api-implicit-auth"></a>